Geography

 The study includes an evaluation of the success of the current coastal management schemes and an assessment of alternative management strategies.

-This case study forms the focus of a recent Eurosion report on coastal erosion and management.
+This case study forms the focus of a Eurosion report on coastal erosion and management.

 Sitges coastal management